DMW2151/building-on-dok8s/readme.md

 2. The slave nodes disallow writes
 3. Redis' AOF and RDB files are present at `/data`

 I strongly suspect that `redis-node-0` will start as our master node.
-I'll `kubectl exec` into this pod and use the redis-cli command, `INFO` to confirm this.
+I'll `kubectl exec` into this pod and use the `redis-cli` to confirm this.

 ```bash
 export REDIS_PASSWORD=$(kubectl get secret --namespace redis redis -o jsonpath="{.data.redis-password}" | base64 --decode)